Skip to content

 2. In the Encryption Key field, enter an AES 128-bit key, expressed as a hexadecimal string with 32 characters.

-3. By default, all operations are allowed in this security level.
-To exclude certain operations, enable Manage Permissions and deselect the operations to exclude.
+3. By default, full permissions are assigned to this security level.
+To exclude permissions, enable Restrict Permissions and deselect them.

 Screenshot: Create a security level for AES authentication and encryption in BALTECH ConfigEditor